EZRA

 CHAPTER 7

-1. Ezra was a descendent of Aaron and a skilled scribe and teacher of the law of Moses.
+1. Ezra was a descendent of Aaron and a skilled scribe and teacher of the Law of Moses.

 CHAPTER 8

-1. He had told the king that his God would protect them on their journey.
+2. Ezra told the king that his God would protect them on their journey.

-2. He fasted and prayed before God for His protection on their journey.
+3. Ezra fasted and prayed before God for His protection on their journey.

 CHAPTER 9